 But do we have the knowledge and expertise for all of this? – not always.
 Hence, when you know how to EQ Dialogue then quick steps can be made to sweeten and enhance vocal recordings in audio post production.
 For those new to the world of EQ dialogue EQ presets come in really handy when enhancing and contouring dialogue, speech, voiceover and podcast broadcast vocals.

 Poorly recorded Dialogue often falls into 4 categories, which are:

 - Sounding noisy and overly dynamic (too loud to too quiet)

-Identify which of the above categories your camera audio falls into
+Identify which of the above categories your recorded audio falls into

 No. 4 – Cut Out More Than You Add On